shakes76/PatternFlow/recognition/README.md

 Once the U-Net has been trained, denoising can be performed on a random point in latent space (usually an image consisting of pure gaussian noise) using the U-Net by repeatedly subtracting the predicted noise over the entire reverse timestep range.
 This results in a new image that is perceptually similar to those in the training dataset.

 ## Examples
-Here are some demos of training on different datasets

 ### AKOA Knee
-Using the AKOA Knee dataset.
-Image size 128x128, 1000 Timesteps.
-Download the pretrained model [here](https://hcloudh.com/nextcloud/s/zQ4FzxGJd2aXzA8/download/AKOA2.pth).
+Using part of the [AKOA Knee dataset](https://nda.nih.gov/oai/).
+Image size 128x128, 1000 Timesteps 100 epochs.
+Download the pretrained [model](https://hcloudh.com/nextcloud/s/zQ4FzxGJd2aXzA8/download/AKOA2.pth).
 #### Training
 Epoch 0
 ![](https://hcloudh.com/nextcloud/s/LdiWLFwsMtqGCPy/download/plot_epoch0.jpeg)